kineticdata/peripherals-utilities/bridge-adapters/kinetic-bridgehub-adapter-generic-rest/README.md

 # Kinetic Bridgehub Adapter Generic Rest
 This adapter can be used to make generic rest calls that require basic auth.
-Using JSON Path the adapter is able to handle JSON responses.
+The adapter supports either JSON or XML responses, and always returns the data parsed into JSON.
+JSON Path can be used to retrieve specific parts of the response.
 ___
 ## Adapter Configurations
 Name | Description